 SILVER BELL & ST. LAWRENCE, Montana

-The Silver Bell & St. Lawrence Project (“SBSL”) is owned 100% by the Company and consists of one (1) patented mining claim and twenty four (24) unpatented mining claims covering approximately 390 acres.
-SBSL is located approximately three to four miles west southwest of the town of Virginia City, Montana, in Madison County.
-Virginia City is approximately 50 miles south-southeast of Butte, Montana.
+The Silver Bell & St. Lawrence Project (“SBSL”) comprises one (1) patented mining claim and twenty four (24) unpatented mining claims covering approximately 390 acres.
+SBSL is located approximately about four miles southwest of the town of Virginia City, Montana, in Madison County, and about 50 miles southeast of Butte, Montana.
 Year round access is available by a public road running off of paved Montana Highway 287.
 Electrical power extends to within approximately 2 miles of the property.

-SBSL hosts two past producing gold-silver mines, the Silver Bell Mine and the St. Lawrence Mine.
+SBSL hosts two past producing gold-silver mines, the Silver Bell Mine on the west and the St. Lawrence Mine on the east.
 Both mines operated in the early 1900s and the St. Lawrence was reactivated in the early 1980s.
 Historical production records are incomplete but available information suggests that historical production at the St. Lawrence was approximately 0.22 opt gold and 3.8 opt silver.
 Smelter receipts for small shipments from the St. Lawrence indicate that some ore with much higher grades was shipped.
 For example, a smelter receipt from October 30, 1964 states that 8.027 tons were received grading 0.76 opt gold and 20.0 opt silver.
 Historical production at the Silver Bell averaged approximately 0.2 opt gold and 15.1 opt silver.

 The shafts for each of the former mines are located 3,600 feet apart and the exploration hypothesis is that the two mines shared mineralized systems that may in part be contiguous.
 Surface mapping and geophysical surveying by the Company supports this initial hypothesis and may indicate extension of the vein system farther east along strike from the St. Lawrence mine.